 Defining Down Draft Ventilation

-While not as glamorous and choosing a backsplash, countertop or cabinetry, ventilation is an extremely important part of your kitchen remodel.
+While not as glamorous as choosing a backsplash, countertop or cabinetry, ventilation is an extremely important part of your kitchen remodel.
 Proper ventilation is critical because it helps remove smoke, steam and grease, keeping your kitchen clean and safe.
 Most of the time, ventilation is overhead, incorporated through a range hood.
 However, there is another option, which is down draft ventilation.

 “In certain situations, an overhead hood can be too cumbersome over an island, or there might not be a way to go through the ceiling to create proper ventilation,” said Normandy Designer Laura Barber, AKBD.
 “In those cases, down draft ventilation is an option.”